briandrum/codes.forchagrin.com/_chapters/chapter-101-codified-ordinances.md

-1. _(a)_ All ordinances of a permanent and general nature of the Municipality as revised, codified, rearranged, renumbered and consolidated into component codes, titles, chapters and sections shall be known and designated as the Codified Ordinances of Chagrin Falls, Ohio, 1969, for which designation “Codified Ordinances” may be substituted.
+1. _(a)_ All ordinances of a permanent and general nature of the Municipality as revised, codified, rearranged, renumbered and consolidated into component codes, titles, chapters and sections shall be known and designated as the Codified Ordinances of Chagrin Falls, Ohio, 1969, for which designation "Codified Ordinances" may be substituted.
 Code, title, chapter and section headings do not constitute any part of the law as contained in the Codified Ordinances.
 (ORC 1.01)

 2. _(b)_ All references to codes, titles, chapters and sections are to such components of the Codified Ordinances unless otherwise specified.
-Any component code may be referred to and cited by its name, such as the “Traffic Code”.
+Any component code may be referred to and cited by its name, such as the "Traffic Code".
-Sections may be referred to and cited by the designation “Section” followed by the number, such as “Section 101.01”.
+Sections may be referred to and cited by the designation "Section" followed by the number, such as "Section 101.01".

 ## 101.02   General definitions

 As used in the Codified Ordinances, unless another definition is provided or the context otherwise requires:

-1. _(a)_ “And” may be read “or”, and “or” may be read “and”, if the sense requires it.
+1. _(a)_ "And" may be read "or", and "or" may be read "and", if the sense requires it.
 (ORC 1.02(F))

-2. _(b)_ “Another” when used to designate the owner of property which is the subject of an offense, includes not only natural persons but also every other owner of property.
+2. _(b)_ "Another" when used to designate the owner of property which is the subject of an offense, includes not only natural persons but also every other owner of property.
 (ORC 1.02(B))

-3. _(c)_ “Bond” includes an undertaking and “undertaking” includes a bond.
+3. _(c)_ "Bond" includes an undertaking and "undertaking" includes a bond.
 (ORC 1.02(D), (E))

-4. _(d)_ “Council” means the legislative authority of the Municipality.
+4. _(d)_ "Council" means the legislative authority of the Municipality.

-5. _(e)_ “County” means Cuyahoga County, Ohio.
+5. _(e)_ "County" means Cuyahoga County, Ohio.

-6. _(f)_ “Keeper” or “proprietor” includes all persons, whether acting by themselves or as a servant, agent or employee.
+6. _(f)_ "Keeper" or "proprietor" includes all persons, whether acting by themselves or as a servant, agent or employee.

-7. _(g)_ “Land” or “real estate” includes rights and easements of an incorporeal nature.
+7. _(g)_ "Land" or "real estate" includes rights and easements of an incorporeal nature.
 (ORC 701.01(F))

-8. _(h)_ “Municipality” or “Village” means the Village of Chagrin Falls, Ohio.
+8. _(h)_ "Municipality" or "Village" means the Village of Chagrin Falls, Ohio.

-9. _(i)_ “Oath” includes affirmation and “swear” includes affirm.
+9. _(i)_ "Oath" includes affirmation and "swear" includes affirm.
 (ORC 1.59(B))

-10. _(j)_ “Owner", when applied to property, includes any part owner, joint owner or tenant in common of the whole or part of such property.
+10. _(j)_ "Owner", when applied to property, includes any part owner, joint owner or tenant in common of the whole or part of such property.

-11. _(k)_ “Person” includes an individual, corporation, business trust, estate, trust, partnership and association.
+11. _(k)_ "Person" includes an individual, corporation, business trust, estate, trust, partnership and association.
 (ORC 1.59(C))

-12. _(l)_ “Premises", as applied to property, includes land and buildings.
+12. _(l)_ "Premises", as applied to property, includes land and buildings.

-13. _(m)_ “Property” means real and personal property.
+13. _(m)_ "Property" means real and personal property.
 (ORC 1.59(E))
-"Personal property” includes all property except real.
+"Personal property" includes all property except real.
-"Real property” includes lands, tenements and hereditaments.
+"Real property" includes lands, tenements and hereditaments.

-14. _(n)_ “Public authority” includes boards of education; the Municipal, County, State or Federal government, its officers or an agency thereof; or any duly authorized public official.
+14. _(n)_ "Public authority" includes boards of education; the Municipal, County, State or Federal government, its officers or an agency thereof; or any duly authorized public official.

-15. _(o)_ “Public place” includes any street, sidewalk, park, cemetery, school yard, body of water or watercourse, public conveyance, or any other place for the sale of merchandise, public accommodation or amusement.
+15. _(o)_ "Public place" includes any street, sidewalk, park, cemetery, school yard, body of water or watercourse, public conveyance, or any other place for the sale of merchandise, public accommodation or amusement.

-16. _(p)_ “Registered mail” includes certified mail and “certified mail" includes registered mail.
+16. _(p)_ "Registered mail" includes certified mail and "certified mail" includes registered mail.
 (ORC 1.02(G))

-17. _(q)_ “Rule” includes regulation.
+17. _(q)_ "Rule" includes regulation.
 (ORC 1.59(F))

-18. _(r)_ “Sidewalk” means that portion of the street between the curb line and the adjacent property line intended for the use of pedestrians.
+18. _(r)_ "Sidewalk" means that portion of the street between the curb line and the adjacent property line intended for the use of pedestrians.

-19. _(s)_ “This State” or “the State” means the State of Ohio.
+19. _(s)_ "This State" or "the State" means the State of Ohio.
 (ORC 1.59(G))

-20. _(t)_ “Street” includes alleys, avenues, boulevards, lanes, roads, highways, viaducts and all other public thoroughfares within the Municipality.
+20. _(t)_ "Street" includes alleys, avenues, boulevards, lanes, roads, highways, viaducts and all other public thoroughfares within the Municipality.

-21. _(u)_ “Tenant” or “occupant", as applied to premises, includes any person holding a written or oral lease, or who actually occupies the whole or any part of such premises, alone or with others.
+21. _(u)_ "Tenant" or "occupant", as applied to premises, includes any person holding a written or oral lease, or who actually occupies the whole or any part of such premises, alone or with others.

-22. _(v)_ “Whoever” includes all persons, natural and artificial; partners;
+22. _(v)_ "Whoever" includes all persons, natural and artificial; partners;
 principals, agents and employees; and all officials, public or private.
 (ORC 1.02(A))

-23. _(w)_ “Written” or “in writing” includes any representation of words, letters, symbols or figures.
+23. _(w)_ "Written" or "in writing" includes any representation of words, letters, symbols or figures.
 This provision does not affect any law relating to signatures.
 (ORC 1.59(J))